jincheng/lilac/README.md

 - [classic](https://github.com/hit9/lilac-theme-classic) - the default theme for lilac. by @hit9
 - [less](https://github.com/hit9/lilac-theme-less) - a clean theme for lilac. by @hit9
+- [pure](https://github.com/kshiftlv/lilac-theme-pure) - a clean theme for lilac by @kshiftlv

 Have you made one?
 Please send a pull request on lila's repo, append yours to this list.